Type 83 SPH

-The Type 83 is a 152 mm self-propelled howitzer used by the People's Liberation Army of China.
+The Type 83 (military designation: PLZ-83) is a 152 mm self-propelled howitzer used by the People's Liberation Army of China.

-This self-propelled gun system was developed by Factory 674 (Harbin First Machinery Building Group Ltd) and based on a tracked chassis.
-The project's development started in the late 1970s and the prototype was completed in February 1980, followed by a second in 1981.
+The Type 83 self-propelled gun system was developed by Factory 674 (Harbin First Machinery Building Group Ltd).
+The project's development started in the late 1970s, and the prototype was completed in February 1980, followed by a second in 1981.
 Production was authorized in 1983 under the designation Type 83.
-The first production run started in May 1983 and the first public display was on 1 October 1984.
+The first production run started in May 1983, and the first public display was on 1 October 1984.
 This self-propelled gun is similar to the 2S3, with a modified version of the Type 66 gun and a Type 321 utility tracked chassis and is the first modern self-propelled gun in service with the People's Liberation Army.
 Production ended in 1990, after 780 examples were built.
-Manufacturing also involved factory 5318 (artillery), 298 (aiming), 754 and 843.
+Manufacturing also involved factory 5318 (artillery), 298 (aiming), 754, and 843.

+The vehicle chassis is Type 321 tracked chassis, sharing with artillery platforms such as PHZ-89 and PTZ-89.
 Unlike the U.S. M109 howitzer, this self-propelled gun is made from steel and not aluminum alloy.
-It has six wheels on each side with the engine is in the forward hull.
-There is stowage for 30 shells, included a Chinese version of the Krasnopol laser ammunition.
-The elevation is 0-62° giving a range of 17 km.
-There is also base-bleed ammunition with improved range, cluster and fragmentation projectiles.
+It has six wheels on each side, with the engine in the forward hull.
+There is stowage for 30 shells, including a Chinese version of the Krasnopol laser ammunition.
+The elevation is 0-62°, giving a range of 17 km.
+There is also base-bleed ammunition with improved range, cluster, and fragmentation projectiles.
 A secondary weapon, a 12.7 mm machine gun, is also mounted on the turret.
-The engine is a 520 hp (382 kW) WR4B-12V150LB four-stroke, liquid-cooled diesel engine.
-The maximum speed is 55 km/h and range 450 km.
+The engine is a 520 hp WR4B-12V150LB four-stroke, liquid-cooled diesel engine.
+The maximum speed is 55 km/h with a range of 450 km.

-The typical Chinese artillery regiment (one for each armoured division) has 18 SPG organized as one battalion with three batteries.
-Not long after entering service it was determined to be obsolescent and China started to develop new systems, like the PLZ-45 (mainly for international market) and the real Type 83's replacement, the PLZ-05.
+The typical Chinese artillery regiment (one for each armoured division) has 18 artillery pieces organized as one battalion with three batteries.
+Not long after entering service, it was determined to be obsolescent, and China started to develop new systems, like the PLZ-45 (mainly for the international market) and the real Type 83's replacement, the PLZ-05.